 These milestones illustrate AI’s transformation from a rule-based system to an adaptive, creative force.
 Today, Generative AI is not just a tool for automation but a catalyst for innovation, reshaping industries from entertainment to healthcare.

-AI vs Generative AI: Underlying Technology and Algorithms
+Generative AI vs traditional AI: Technology and Algorithms

 Now that we’ve covered the foundations, it’s time to discuss the difference between AI and Gen AI in terms of their technological frameworks and algorithms.
 To fully grasp Gen AI, one must first understand how does AI work.
 This foundational knowledge not only illuminates the intricacies of AI but also helps in understanding the complex technology of Generative AI.